help Frequently Asked Questions

 Note that some Apps and remote control Apps are not free to use, and to use them on an Antipodes Music Server you need to obtain the appropriate license.

-The simple answer is for better sound quality.
-In the S Series, even though both the S40 and S30 can run both Server Apps and Player Apps, the S40 hardware is selected and optimised for running the Server App and the S30 hardware is selected and optimised for running the Player App.
-In addition, dedicating a separate computer device to each function improves their performance further.
+In the S Series, even though both the S40 and S30 can run both Server Apps and Player Apps, dedicating a separate computer device to each function improves their performance further.
 Note that the K50 has three separate, and separately powered, computing devices.
 One for the Server function, one for the Player function and one for the Reclocking function.

 The S Series sits at an inflexion point.
 At the price of an S40 or S30 and below, the best solution is a single high-quality computing device that performs both the Server and Player functions.
 At the price of the K30 and above the best solution is to use two separate and separately powered high quality computing devices.
 This is why the S Series is designed around making the progression from a S40 or S30, to a S40+S30, an easy upgrade.